 At that point, staff members will cease performing all non-essential work on that file until the non-payment issue is resolved.
 Please stay current with payments so that we can remain focused on solving your legal matters without interruption.

-Collection: In the event it becomes necessary to enforce the Retainer Agreement for unpaid costs and/or fees, Client shall be charged for the Firm’s reasonable attorney fees for any and all costs associated therewith.
-Client waives protection from garnishment as set forth in Florida Statute § 222.11.
+- Collection: In the event it becomes necessary to enforce this Agreement for unpaid costs and/or fees, Client shall be charged for the Firm’s reasonable attorney fees for any and all costs associated therewith.
+Client hereby waives protection from garnishment as set forth in Florida Statute § 222.11.
 In the event of non-payment or a dispute regarding fees and costs owed to the Firm, Client acknowledges and agrees that the Firm will be entitled to the following, to the extent allowable by law:

-Severability: This Agreement contains the entire understanding of the parties and may not be varied or modified unless in writing and signed by the parties to be affected by the modification.
+The Agreement (including these terms and conditions) contains the entire understanding of the parties and may not be varied or modified unless in writing and signed by the parties to be affected by the modification.
 If any provision(s) of this Agreement is judicially declared invalid and/or unenforceable, the remaining provisions shall remain in full force and effect.
 The obligations in the Agreement survive execution of the Agreement.

 At the conclusion of your matter, the Trembly Law Firm will charge a single administrative fee of $500.00 for closing your case.
 Clients will receive a detailed letter describing the conclusion of their matter and will be scheduled for an in-person Exit Interview to discuss the contents of the closing letter.
 At the Exit Interview, we will recap your case and discuss how the outcome of your matter affects you/your life/your business moving forward.
 You will also be asked to share your experience with the Firm and complete an evaluation, which will help enable us to make any improvements we need to make to obtain additional “A” clients like you.